🇳🇿

 🍱

-Use poke bowls and Japanese restaurants as your reliable default
+Use poke bowls and Japanese restaurants as a reliable default

-Japanese restaurants and poke bowl cafés are widespread across New Zealand cities and larger towns, and consistently among the easiest venues for vegan travellers.
-Rice, edamame, avocado, cucumber, and pickled vegetables are standard; staff are generally comfortable with vegan requests.
-Specify no mayo, or ask for vegan mayo, and confirm the sushi rice vinegar seasoning doesn't include honey.
-Nearly every town of any size has at least one of these venues.
+Japanese restaurants and poke bowl cafés are widespread across New Zealand cities and larger towns, and are consistently among the easiest venues for vegan travellers.
+Rice, edamame, avocado, cucumber, and pickled vegetables are standard.
+Specify no mayo, or ask for vegan mayo, and confirm the sushi rice seasoning does not include honey.
+Nearly every town of meaningful size has at least one of these venues.

 02